Year 5 Athletics Lesson 6

 Learning Intentions

-- Teach event to another group
+- Teach the event to another group.

 Skill Development Teaching STEP principle